yingding/kf-examples/workshops/workbench4.md

 ![](./images/workbench4_git_clone.png)

+Note:
+* It is highly recommended to put your code into a code version system such as Git, so that you can sync your code and share it with other teammates.
+* It is general not recommended to share a notebook with other teammates, but rather use Git to share and merge code.
+You can still use Jupyter Real-Time Collaboration https://github.com/jupyterlab/jupyter-collaboration to do so on your own responsibility to allow live time edit or jupyter notebooks by multiple users.

 ## 3 Apply PodDefault CRD into your namespace

 PodDefault is a Kubeflow CRD (Custom Resource Definition) helps to inject env, vars, volumes into pod in kubernetes.

+You will need PodDefault to mount access token to be able to connect with Kubeflow Pipeline from a Workbench.

+You can also use PodDefault to define access keys as environment variables to access S3 storage, or SQL database.

+The advantage of using PodDefault to mount environment variables is that you can define the secrets and access key once, and it can be used in different notebooks or kubeflow pipeline components.
+These secrets will be mounted as environment variables into the Pods during the pod creation.

 Reference:
 * PodDefault:  https://github.com/kubeflow/kubeflow/blob/master/components/admission-webhook/README.md

+You are still connected with `\<yourname\>-test` Jupyter Workbench.
 1. Open the terminal in JupyterLab, and execute:
 ```shell
 MY_NAMESPACE=<your-namespace>;